rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 Same as the "-nodevice" option in the manual method.
 * Click "Run" when all selections are complete.
 If you have the debug plug-in running, you will see messages for each object selected.
 This is particularly useful when "Test" is selected.

-Discovery tab visibility as well as the selection of settings on the Discovery screen are **volatile**; they are not saved when the plug-in is shut down, unlike other plug-in settings.
+Discovery tab visibility as well as the selection of settings on the Discovery screen are <b>volatile</b>; they are not saved when the plug-in is shut down, unlike other plug-in settings.

 ## Manual Method